ele1992/ele1992/README.md

 #### My projects
-For my final project of the Codaisseur Academy I created Dinely.
-Dinely is an app in which you can keep track of your restaurants, you can add restaurants to your wishlist and review restaurants you have visited.
-Dinely is build with React Native and TypeScript.
-I am currently working on a web version of the app.

-You can find more information on this project [here](https://github.com/annadrg/dinely-frontend).
+You can find more information on this project [here](https://github.com/ele1992/LeagueofTinder).